carlahy/garden/modules/vienna/principles of planning and urbanism.md

 *$\Rightarrow$ Cities were not prepared for influx of people and industries $\rightarrow$ **no planning yet***

+#### philanthropist reforms
+Private investments into housing and social conditions, eg. Familistere or Bournville, 'utopias'

 #### Glasgow
 - A city on the European periphery, not even a sea-port